Tesfay-Tesfu/Ionospheric-ROTI-Interactives/README.md

 import base64

 #### Ensure you are using Python 3.7 or higher.
-If tkinter is not available, you may need to install it separately (e.g., via your system package manager).

 ## Collaboration
 We are open to collaborating with researchers and developers who want to utilize or contribute to this tool.
 For any inquiries, feel free to contact us at: